 Those of us who live in Louisiana, Mississippi, Oklahoma, and Tennessee are the most likely to develop Alzheimer’s.
-These places have the highest populations of Black people and some of the most racist and violent histories against us.
+These places have some of the most racist and violent histories against us.

 These histories translate to greater inequalities in health, housing, education, and employment, and it means added stress, a major factor in developing the disease.